Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the Chinese side, Defense Ministry Spokesperson Wu Qian urged the US to significantly reduce its nuclear arsenal, stop the proliferation of nuclear materials and technology, and not expand its nuclear deterrence or nuclear alliance.

-Xinhua news agency quoted Mr. Wu Qian as saying that China firmly opposes the US expanding its nuclear arsenal and shirking its responsibility for disarmament on the grounds of "nuclear threat from China".
+Xinhua news agency quoted Mr. Wu Qian as saying that China firmly opposes the US expanding its nuclear arsenal and shirking its responsibility to disarm it under the pretext of "nuclear threat from China".

 According to him, this reason does not exist and China only pursues a self-defense nuclear strategy and maintains nuclear forces at the minimum level necessary for national security.